Liqwid-Labs/liqwid-libs/README.md

 ## What _exactly_ does this do for me?

-`plutarch-quickcheck` *lifts* property written in Plutarch code into `QuickCheck`.
+`plutarch-quickcheck` *lifts* a property written in Plutarch code into `QuickCheck`.
 For example,

 ```hs